 Pay Per Click (PPC)

-Also referred to as cost per click, is one of the most common forms of performance marketing.
+Also referred to as cost per click, is one of the most common forms of digital performance marketing.
 PPC focuses on the number of times an ad is clicked by a user, regardless of the actions they take.
 This model is suitable for retailers driving traffic to their landing pages.

 Pay Per Lead (PPL)